Source text traceability

 ]

-Note The pink highlighting for fingerprint text isn't compatible with preprocessors that change line indices, such as Split Lines and Merge Lines.
+Note Sensible doesn't support fingerprint highlighting if you use preprocessors that change line indices, such as Split Lines and Merge Lines.

 Purple box